-irector leaves for any reason other than dismissal, they are entitled to retain any deferred est in full on departure, subject to any holding requirements under the post-employment is not considered necessary for the bonus deferral to continue to apply after leaving, since arned based on performance, and there is a post-employment shareholding requirement tive Director continues to be invested in the company's longer-term interests.
-On a in full.
-On other corporate events, the Remuneration Committee may allow awards to vest irector leaves for reasons including retirement, death in service, disability, ill-health, injury, ut of the group and other circumstances at the Remuneration Committee's discretion ar, awards continue in effect.
-Awards will vest on the original vesting date with the ervice, when awards will vest on the date of death, in each case unless the Remuneration nerwise.
-When an Executive Director leaves for any other reason, all unvested awards liately.
-The applicable retention period for vested awards continues for all leavers (other ity, ill-health or death in service, where the retention period will end on the date of death or unless the Remuneration Committee decides otherwise.
-Where awards were granted in the ting they are generally exercisable for 12 months (or six months for approved options).

-ward released depends on the extent to which the performance condition is met.
-The duced on a pro-rata basis reflecting the length of time the Executive Director was employed g the performance period, unless the Remuneration Committee decides otherwise (for f death in service).
+Where the Executive Director leaves for reasons including retirement, death in service, disability, ill-health, injury, redundancy, transfer out of the group and other circumstances at the Remuneration Committee's discretion during the financial year, awards continue in effect.
+Awards will vest on the original vesting date with the exception of death in service, when awards will vest on the date of death, in each case unless the Remuneration Committee decides otherwise.
+When an Executive Director leaves for any other reason, all unvested awards generally lapse immediately.
+The applicable retention period for vested awards continues for all leavers (other than in cases of disability, ill-health or death in service, where the retention period will end on the date of death or leaving employment), unless the Remuneration Committee decides otherwise.
+Where awards were granted in the form of options, on vesting they are generally exercisable for 12 months (or six months for approved options).
+The proportion of the award released depends on the extent to which the performance condition is met.
+The number of shares is reduced on a pro-rata basis reflecting the length of time the Executive Director was employed by the company during the performance period, unless the Remuneration Committee decides otherwise (for example, in the case of death in service).

-rector leaves within one month of the normal vesting date of the award, awards are not he Remuneration Committee decides otherwise.
+Where an Executive Director leaves within one month of the normal vesting date of the award, awards are not time pro-rated, unless the Remuneration Committee decides otherwise.

-corporate event, awards vest subject to the extent to which the performance conditions e Remuneration Committee decides otherwise, the awards are time pro-rated.
-Otherwise evenent with the new company, may decide that awards should be swapped for awards company.
+On a takeover or other corporate event, awards vest subject to the extent to which the performance conditions are met and, unless the Remuneration Committee decides otherwise, the awards are time pro-rated.
+Otherwise the Committee, in agreement with the new company, may decide that awards should be swapped for awards over shares in the new company.